Zionism as settler colonialism: 2010s–2020s

-Elia Zureik's Israel's Colonial Project in Palestine: Brutal Pursuit, updates his earlier work on colonialism and Palestine and applies Michel Foucault's work on biopolitics to colonialism, arguing that racism plays a central role and that surveillance becomes a tool of governance.
+Doha Institute for Graduate Studies sociologist Elia Zureik's Israel's Colonial Project in Palestine: Brutal Pursuit applies Michel Foucault's work on biopolitics to colonialism, arguing that racism plays a central role and that surveillance becomes a tool of governance.
 It also analyses the dispossession of indigenous people and population transfer, including sociological, historical and postcolonial studies into an examination of the Zionist project in Palestine.
-Sánchez and Pita argue that Israeli settler colonialism has had far more severe effects on the indigenous Palestinian population than the discriminations suffered by the Spanish and Mexican populations in the Southwest of the United States in the wake of the Treaty of Guadalupe Hidalgo which ended the Mexican–American War.
+Rosaura Sánchez and Beatrice Pita, US-based scholars of Chicano/a literature, argue that Israeli settler colonialism has had far more severe effects on the indigenous Palestinian population than the discriminations suffered by the Spanish and Mexican populations in the Southwest of the United States in the wake of the Treaty of Guadalupe Hidalgo which ended the Mexican–American War.
+Jeff Halper said that Zionism went in the direction of Settler-Colonialism without a full understanding of what it may involve.
 Most scholars who have addressed Israeli settler colonialism have not discussed the Golan Heights.

 Sociologist Areej Sabbagh-Khoury suggests that "in tracing the settler colonial paradigm ...
 Israeli critical sociology, albeit groundbreaking, has suffered from a myopia engendered through hegemony."
 She states that "until recently, most Israeli academics engaged in discussing the nature of the state ignored its settler colonial components", and that scholarship conducted "within a settler colonial framework" has not been given serious attention in Israeli critical academia, "perhaps due to the general disavowal of the colonial framework among Israeli scholars."

+In his 2020 book The Hundred Years' War on Palestine: A History of Settler Colonialism and Resistance, 1917–2017, Palestinian historian Rashid Khalidi, describes the Zionist claim to Palestine in the century spanning 1917–2017 as late settler colonialism and an instrument of British and then later American imperialism, doing so by focusing on a series of six major episodes the author characterizes as "declarations of war" on the Palestinian people.